kerneltlv/kernel-hacking/README.md

 ## Details
 Inside the VM home directory, there will be:
 * `linux-source`: Linux kernel sources ready to be compiled with the minimal configuration from `linux-config`.
+* `khack`: The khack utility.
+* `module`: Scaffold code for a kernel module.
 * `linux-config`: Premade kernel configs.
+* `system-config`: Configuration files for different system-related programs, there's usually no need to touch this.
 * `boot-backup`: A backup of `/boot`, just in case.
-* `khack`: The khack utility.
-* `module`: Scaffold code for a kernel module.

 `khack`, `module` and `linux-config` are set up to be shared with the host operating system, so you can use your favorite editor to edit files in them.
-To edit the kernel source, see below.
+**To edit the kernel source, see below.**
 Everything else can be done the traditional way (compile and install the kernel, etc) or using khack for convenience.

 ## Editing from host
-We reveal the source via CIFS, to avoid issues with building the kernel on a VirtualBox shared directory.
+We reveal the source via SMB/CIFS, to avoid issues with building the kernel on a VirtualBox shared directory.
 To mount:

 ### Ubuntu